Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Acute Radiation Enteritis

-One study of radiation for lung and head and neck cancers, with or without accompanying chemotherapy, noted significant diarrhea despite no direct radiation to the large or small intestine.
+One study of radiation for lung and head and neck cancers, with or without chemotherapy, noted significant diarrhea despite no direct radiation to the large or small intestine.
 Higher rates were noted for chemoradiation (42%) than for radiation alone (29%).
 Additionally, this radiation-induced diarrhea was associated with worse health outcomes and increased resource utilization.
-Individuals with moderate or worse diarrhea were more likely to have gastrostomy tube placement, weight loss, unplanned office visits, more inpatient days, and longer radiation breaks.
+Individuals with moderate or severe diarrhea were more likely to have a gastrostomy tube placement, weight loss, unplanned office visits, more inpatient days, and longer radiation breaks.
 This early report requires additional validation studies to fully evaluate the prevalence and impact of this phenomenon.[

+Acute enteritis occurs during or within 3 months after irradiation, with the greatest prevalence during the fourth and fifth weeks.
 Acute enteritis symptoms usually resolve 2 to 3 weeks after the completion of treatment, and the mucosa may appear nearly normal.[

 Medical management includes treating diarrhea, dehydration, malabsorption, and abdominal or rectal discomfort.
 Symptoms usually resolve with medications, dietary changes, and rest.
 If symptoms become severe despite these measures, a treatment break may be warranted.

-Medications may include the following:
+Medications may include the following:[

 The role of nutrition